cmejo/AI_Scholar/ADVANCED_FEATURES_IMPLEMENTATION_SUMMARY.md

 ## 🎉 Conclusion

-The advanced AI features have been successfully implemented, providing your AI chatbot with:
+The advanced AI features have been successfully implemented, providing the AI Scholar chatbot with:

 1. **Unique Competitive Advantages** through specialized fine-tuning
 2. **Quality Assurance** through automated RAG evaluation
 3. **Enhanced User Experience** through interactive visualizations

-These features transform your chatbot from a generic AI into a specialized, continuously improving system that creates lasting competitive advantages.
+These features transform AI Scholar from a generic AI into a specialized, continuously improving system that creates lasting competitive advantages.
 The implementation is production-ready and can be deployed immediately.

-**Your AI now has an unfair advantage.** 🚀